Agrael11/Chip8-Assembler/README.md

 ## IMPORTANT RULES

-- Labels can't share line with code (in current version)
-- No whitespace allowed in front of instruction (in current version)
 - Instruction and arguments need to be divided by space
 - Arguments need to be separated by commas (whitespace allowed)
-- Try to avoid empty lines